lloydlentz/slate-tips/sql/split_space.md

 ```

-This will return all results if there is no `@search_name` but then filter the results to where each part of the `@search_name` split by all spaces.
+This will return all results if there is no `@search_name` but then filter the results to where each part of the `@search_name` split by all spaces finds a match.